Self-Help Evictions (or Why You Should Not Remove The Roof In An Attempt To Evict Your Tenant)

 ATCP 134.08 (1), which lists prohibited rental provisions, also prohibits a landlord from including a clause in his or her rental agreement that authorizes the eviction of a tenant from a unit other than by the judicial eviction proceeding set forth in Ch.
 799, Wis.
 Stats.

-Many municipalities, such as Milwaukee and Madision, also have local ordinance that also prohibit self-help evictions.
+Many municipalities, including Milwaukee and Madison, also have local ordinances prohibiting self-help evictions.

 While Chapter 704 of the Wisconsin Statutes does not specifically prohibit non-judicial forms of eviction, its legislative history states that the procedures for eviction set forth in Ch.
 704 and Ch.
 799 (Small Claims Procedure) are the exclusive means of conducting an eviction.

 I believe (and hope) that most landlords understand that they cannot forcibly remove a tenant from a rental unit on their own.
-I think that most landlords no that if a tenant will not leave voluntarily that they must file an eviction lawsuit against the tenant.
-What I think many landlords do not understand however, is that after they have filed the eviction and obtained a judgement of eviction ordering the tenant to vacate the rental property, that if the tenant still refuses to leave, that the only legal avenue the landlord has is to execute the writ of restitution with the Sheriff.
-This understandably upsets landlords because it results in additional time, delay and money.
-In Milwaukee County it costs $125 to hire the Sheriff to evict the tenant and requires the posting of approximately $350 with a moving company.
+I think most landlords know that if a tenant will not vacate voluntarily, they must file an eviction lawsuit.
+What I think many landlords do not understand, however, is that after they have filed the eviction and obtained a judgment of eviction ordering the tenant to vacate the rental property, if the tenant still refuses to leave, the only legal avenue the landlord has is to execute the writ of restitution with the Sheriff.
+This understandably upsets landlords because it results in additional time, delay, and money.
+In Milwaukee County, it costs $125 to hire the Sheriff to evict the tenant and requires the posting of approximately $350 with a moving company.

 Despite this additional cost and aggravation, this is the law in Wisconsin.
-I would alert any landlord that is thinking of skipping this part of the eviction process, and resort to self-help, to strongly reconsider.
+I would strongly urge any landlord considering skipping this part of the eviction process and resorting to self-help to reconsider.

 The penalties for engaging in a self help eviction are sever.
 A violation of ATCP 134, which precludes self-help eviction, allows the tenant to sue the landlord for double his/her damages and recover his/her attorney's fees.

-So if you find yourself on the wrong end of a lawsuit for self-help eviction you could end up paying the tenant's damages times two, the tenant's attorney's fees, all associated court costs, along with your own attorney's fees.
-Trust me, I have defended several landlords in lawsuits alleging self-help eviction and the outcome can be very expensive.
-Even if the landlord prevails in the end and a judge or jury decides that there was no self-help eviction, the costs in time and attorney's fees to defend against the lawsuit can be substantial.
+So if you find yourself on the wrong end of a lawsuit for self-help eviction, you could end up paying the tenant's damages times two, the tenant's attorney's fees, all associated court costs, along with your own attorney's fees.
+Trust me, I have defended several landlords in lawsuits alleging self-help eviction, and the outcome can be very expensive.
+Even if the landlord prevails and a judge or jury finds no self-help eviction, the time and attorney fees to defend against the lawsuit can be substantial.
 Don't risk it.

-I always encourage my clients to error on the side of caution.
-If you are unsure whether or not a tenant has vacated the unit then you should file an eviction lawsuit and retain the services of the Sheriff to return the property back to you.
-If you use the Sheriff's services and the Sheriff removes the tenant, or otherwise determines that the unit has been abandoned, should a tenant later decide to file a lawsuit for illegal eviction s/he will need to sue the Sheriff, not the landlord.
+I always encourage my clients to err on the side of caution.
+If you are unsure whether or not a tenant has vacated the unit, then you should file an eviction lawsuit and retain the services of the Sheriff to return the property to you.
+If you use the Sheriff's services and the Sheriff removes the tenant, or otherwise determines that the unit has been abandoned, and a tenant later files a lawsuit for illegal eviction, the tenant must sue the Sheriff, not the landlord.
 Using the Sheriff is a big CYA.

 Previous